BILLXZY1215/DataStructures-COMP20280/README.md

 Open and run any file that has a main or is a test file.<br />

 ### Junit Testing
 Each concrete implementation has a junit testing file.
 These files can be identified easily as all of them end start with the name of implementation they are testing and end with **Test.java**.
-There are 10 of these files.<br />
+There are 16 of these files.<br />

 All of the files including basic testing in the main for ease of use.<br />

+List of test files for concrete implementations:<br />
+- - ArrayQueueTest.java
+- - ArrayStackTest.java
+- - AVLTreeMapTest.java
+- - ChainHashMapTest.java
+- - CircularlyLinkedListTest.java
+- - DoublyLinkedListTest.java
+- - HeapPriorityQueueTest.java
+- - LinkedBinaryTreeTest.java
+- - LinkedCircularQueueTest.java
+- - LinkeDequeTest.java
+- - LinkedQueueTest.java
+- - LinkedStackTest.java
+- - SinglyLinkedListTest.java
+- - SplayTreeMapTest.java
+- - TreeMapTest.java
+- - UnsortedTableMapTest.java

 # Contents
 - There are 52 different files all in the source folder.